Newcomers Network Deciding to Move

 Have you gone through a mental checklist of issues that could arise in the new location?
 If so, you could make a more informed decision about whether or not to move in the first place.
 Perhaps you have a medical condition that will be unbearable in the heat or cold?
 Will you be able to form new support networks?
 Do you have adequate financial resources for emergencies?
 Have you set a time limit?
 Is it a permanent move or will you just stay for 12 months and see how it goes?
 If you need to return, can you?
 Preparing a ‘pros and cons’ list may be useful.

 5. What is the real risk or opportunity cost for you?

 Strategies can help make the decision making process more effective.
-Your own values, judgments, culture and assumptions will affect how you eventually decide whether or not to move.
+Your own values, judgements, culture and assumptions will affect how you eventually decide whether or not to move.
 Personally, I like to manage risk.
-What is an acceptable level of risk and what isn't?
-What can I cope with and what can't I cope with?
+What is an acceptable level of risk and what isn’t?
+What can I cope with and what can’t I cope with?
 If I make this decision, will it be at the expense of some other decision?
-Is there more opportunity available here that I haven't recognised?
-If I could change one thing tomorrow, would that make my current lifestyle complete (and therefore not necessary to move?)
+Is there more opportunity available here that I haven’t recognised?
+If I could change one thing tomorrow, would that make my current lifestyle complete (and therefore not necessary to move?).
 Will moving give me the impetus I need to change my future in a positive way?

-Finally, if you are feeling overwhelmed by a potential move or settling in, we would strongly recommend that you seek some professional assistance...do not battle on until problems start occurring.
-There are a range of confidential free and low cost services available in local communities (in Australia and overseas) or you can consult professional service providers on a fee for service basis.
+Finally, if you are feeling overwhelmed by a potential move or settling in, we would strongly recommend that you seek some professional assistance…do not battle on until problems start occurring.
+There are a range of confidential free and low cost services available in local communities or you can consult professional service providers on a fee for service basis.
 Ask yourself, have I taken better care of my furniture than me when I moved the last time?